lrljoe/laravel-passkeys/docs/basic-usage/authenticating-using-passkeys.md

 <x-authenticate-passkey />
 ```

-Make sure to add this component outside any form, as under the hood the component will render a form element itself.
+Make sure to add this component outside any form, as under the hood the component will render a form element of its own.

 Here's what the component looks like by default: